 15 & 20 Way starBOXs

-In some cases consumers are not clear about the additional choices they have for viewing existing ancillary equipment in a bedroom or other remote room.
+In some cases, consumers are not clear about their additional choices for viewing existing ancillary equipment in a bedroom or other remote room.
 Those that have distribution around the home could enhance their viewing choices by investing in starBOX RF hubs to distribute Freesat PVR, cable, BT vision or any other AV device around the home.

-The starBOXwas originally designed to allow distribution of RF2 of a Sky receiver to multiple rooms.
-It is however possible to deliver other service platforms with the use of a modulator.
-In fact by combining the outputs of modulators using a proSPL splitter, more than 1 device can be distributed.
+The starBOX was originally designed to allow distribution of RF2 of a Sky receiver to multiple rooms.
+It is, however, possible to deliver other service platforms using a modulator.
+In fact, by combining the outputs of modulators using a proSPL splitter, more than 1 device can be distributed.

-Taking into account the flexibility of what can be achieved by using additional ancillary equipment it is also possible to have starBOXsystems of up to 20 outputs.
-This is a solution that would suit a large property or small hotel / guest house.
+Taking into account the flexibility of what can be achieved by using additional ancillary equipment, it is also possible to have starBOX systems of up to 20 outputs.
+This solution would suit a large property or small hotel/guest house.
 It could not, however, be used in apartment blocks or flats due to the requirement to isolate the system.
-The 15 or 20-way system also opens the opportunity for the business to distribute personalised advertising to the visitor in the same manor that other platforms are distributed.
+The 15 or 20-way system also allows the business to distribute personalised advertising to the visitor in the same manner that other platforms are distributed.

 The following diagrams identify the wiring requirements for:

-It is worth noting that with the 20 way Starbox RF Hub systems do not need to co-exist and can be different ends of a large loft which in some cases would reduce the amount of cable required for the installation.
+It is worth noting that the 20-way starBOX RF Hub systems do not need to co-exist and can be different ends of a large loft, which would sometimes reduce the amount of cable required for the installation.

-With regard to systems planning it should be mentioned that VHF radio signals are usually more than adequate to stand the ~3.5 dB splitting losses that are incurred through the proSPL204 (2-way splitter) and in any case there is some VHF pre-amplification in the starBOX.
-In very weak signal areas a larger Band II aerial may be required for noise-free FM stereo reception, or a proAMP12 (broadband amplifier with 2 outputs) may be used as an active splitter.
-These comments may also apply for DAB.
+About systems planning, it should be mentioned that VHF radio signals are usually more than adequate to stand the ~3.5 dB splitting losses that are incurred through the proSPL204 (2-way splitter) and in any case there is some VHF pre-amplification in the starBOX.
+In very weak signal areas, a larger Band II aerial may be required for noise-free FM stereo reception, or a proAMP12 (broadband amplifier with 2 outputs) may be used as an active splitter.
+These comments may also apply to DAB.

-It is recommended to try the passive splitter approach first, since adding gain where it is not needed will usually make matters worse, not better.
+It is recommended to try the passive splitter approach first since adding gain where it is not needed will usually make matters worse.

 The splitter loss (~4 dB) on the UHF return path will also not usually cause any problem, as there is gain through most of the set-top box 'loop-through'.

-In large installations where unusually long cable runs are involved proper system planning is recommended, based on a signal survey to establish the available input levels.
+In large installations with unusually long cable runs, proper system planning is recommended based on a signal survey to establish the available input levels.

 15 or 20-Way starbox